Keep an eye on Active stock : Slack Technologies, (WORK)

-Slack Technologies, (WORK) lost -1.55% with the finishing price of $25.35 in Monday Trading Session.
-The stock price showed -36.74% down in value from one year high price and revealed 67.88% higher in value from its one year low price.
-In the recent week Slack Technologies, stock price volatility was noted 5.11% while for the last month volatility was seen at 4.21%.
-Its Average True Range (ATR) shows a number of 1.25.
+Slack Technologies, (WORK) added 1.11% with the finishing price of $26.36 in Tuesday Trading Session.
+The stock price showed -34.22% down in value from one year high price and revealed 74.57% higher in value from its one year low price.
+In the recent week Slack Technologies, stock price volatility was noted 4.51% while for the last month volatility was seen at 4.26%.
+Its Average True Range (ATR) shows a number of 1.22.
 Return on assets (ROA) results to -18.80%.
 While Return on investment (ROI) reached to -83.10%.

 Analysts contributed mean rating at 2.5.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.